ghc-proposals/ghc-proposals/proposals/0000-componentized-cabal.rst

 the directory already exists in order to determine if an executable has already been built.

+Note that we cannot use this strategy for libraries, because we do need to load the `InstalledPackageInfo` (in particular, this information is used by Backpack when mix-in linking).

 **Interaction with packages with legacy Custom scripts.** We can only build a package on a per-component basis if the Setup script is sufficiently new and supports this interface.
 If it does not, we cannot